dotpreston/dotpreston/site/content/_index.md

 ---
-title: Impactful Web&nbsp;Design &amp; Innovative Development
+title: Impactful Web&nbsp;Design & Innovative Development
 intro: >-
   Hi, I'm Andy, a freelance web developer in Preston, Lancashire.
 I've worked in the industry since 2003 including several years in a senior role at a